tfius/scaffold-eth/SwarmMail README.md

 - `length` is the length of the range to be retrieved.

 ### Function `getSent(address addr)`
+***Deprecated***
 This function returns an array of Email struct objects representing the sent messages of a given user with the address `addr`.
 The function is a public view function, which means it does not modify the state of the contract and can be called from any address.
+Returned objects are unreadable by sender.
 #### Arguments
 - `addr`, which is the address of the user whose sent messages are to be retrieved.